-Where schools are unable to assist with 14 day quarantine for those travelling from other countries, AEGIS accredited guardianship organisations have been able to assist with residential facilities and, in some exceptional cases, homestays who are prepared and equipped to offer this service.
+Where schools are unable to assist with self-isolation on arrival for those travelling from affected countries, AEGIS accredited guardianship organisations are able to assist with residential facilities and homestays who are prepared and equipped to offer this service.
 The addresses offered by an AEGIS accredited guardian will satisfy the border officials on arrival in the UK.